realmcu/HoneyGUI/doc/en/tool/packing.md

 ## RTL87x2G and RTL8762D
 RTL87x2G is the abbreviation of a series IC type.
+The packaging process for the RTL87x2G and RTL8762D is the same.
 Take RTL8762G as an example as follows.

 Before starting, select the appropriate demo under the sdk directory (`\subsys\gui\gui_engine\example\screen_800_480\root_image_800_480`), or create a new packaging directory based on the example.
 Then copy the `bat and py scripts` to that directory, ensuring that the `root folder` and the `bat and py scripts` exist under the directory.